Rumpunzel/rpg-thingy/running-the-game/settlements.md

 Almost like a fractal, a kingdom asset is made of smaller assets, which are again made of even smaller assets.

 The asset system can also be used as a guidance of straining effects on settlements.
 Just like degradation of structures can negatively influence a town's supply rating, so can a large host occupying it as it strains the settlement by using more than its supply rating, degrading the settlement asset in the process.

+ONE SCALE DOWN: MASTERPIECE ASSET BECOMES TRAIT WITH RATING EQUAL TO MASTERPIECE RATING ONE SCALE UP: TRAIT BECOMES MASTERPIECE ASSET WITH MASTERPIECE RATING EQUAL TO RATING / MASTERPIECE ASSET BECOMES ASSET